 In Step 5, hold the cinnamon-sugar and just spread on the black garlic.
 Make a killer BLT or grilled cheese.

 ~*~ ORANGE-WALNUT VARIATION ~*~

 Omit cinnamon-sugar.
 In Step 1, add the zest of 2 oranges to the milk and butter.
 In Step 5, knead in 1/2 cup toasted walnuts.

 ~*~ BRAIDED VARIATION ~*~

-In Step 5, roll the dough from the longer side.
-Cut the log in half lengthwise.
+In Step 5, cut the log in half lengthwise.
 Then braid the dough, trying to keep the open layers exposed so the cut end stay on top.
 Transfer to a parchment paper line baking sheet.
-Cover with a towel and prove for 1-2 hours.
+Cover with a towel and prove for 1-2 hours then bake.

 How would you use black garlic?
 Let me know what you’ve cooked and leave a comment below.